spencer-leopold/nr/README.md

 # Newrepo

-Newrepo is a tool to quickly create bitbucket, and eventually github repositories from the command line.
+Newrepo is a tool to quickly create bitbucket, and github repositories from the command line.

 ## Installation